datacorner/blueprism-deskew-skill/README.md

 # blueprism-deskew-skill
 This Blue Prism Skill deskew images (and pdf content) by using a Python (embedded) Web Service.
 The purpose is pretty simple.
 If you have any deskewed images like scanned documents this Blue Prism Skill will rotate them automatically to make easier for example the OCR work.
 The images can also be retrieved from a pdf document as this service is able to extract any pages from a pdf document to manage them as image page per page.
-This skill does not work alone.
-It comes with a separate Web Service developped in Python with the deskew library (describred here https://github.com/sbrunner/deskew).
+This skill does not work alone as it comes with a separate Web Service developped in Python.
 The Blue Prism VBO launch (if needed) this web service on the server side and manages the Web services calls to deskew the requested images.
+In production you should deploy this web service in a separate server (see documentation to use another web server provider as flask to do that).
 ![Deskew description](https://raw.githubusercontent.com/datacorner/blueprism-deskew-skill/master/img/bpdeskew.jpg)

-Take a look on this video to see how this skill works : https://www.youtube.com/watch?v=y4KCzo0U46I
+To have a better understanding on what this skill do, just have a look on this video : https://www.youtube.com/watch?v=y4KCzo0U46I

 # What do you need to make it work properly ?
 This skill works with: